sadab-halim/AWS-Certified-Cloud-Practitioner/README.md

 # AWS Artifact
 - On-Demand **access** to **AWS Compliance Reports** and **AWS Agreements**
-- Download AWS Security and Compliance Documents from third-party auditors such as *ISO Certifications* and *SOC Reports*
+- Download AWS Security and Compliance Documents from *third-party* auditors such as *ISO Certifications* and *SOC Reports*
-- **AWS Agreements**: Allows you to review, accept, and track the status of AWS agreements such as the Business Associate Addendum (BAA) or the Health Insurance Portability and Accountability Act (HIPAA) for an individual account or in your organization
+- **AWS Agreements**: Allows you to review, accept, and track the status of AWS agreements such as the BAA or the HIPAA for an individual account or in your organization
 - **Use Case**: can be used to *support internal audit or compliance*

-# AWS Audit Manager
-- **Audit** your AWS **usage** to simplify how you **assess risk** and **compliance**

 # AWS Certificate Manager (ACM)
 - Provision, manage, and deploy **SSL/TLS certificates**
-- Used to provide in-flight encryption for websites (HTTPS)
+- Used to provide *in-flight encryption* for websites (HTTPS)
-- Supports both public and private TLS certificates
+- Supports both *public* and *private* TLS certificates
 - **Free** of charge for *public TLS certificates*
 - Automatic TLS certificate renewal
 - Integrations with (load TLS certificates on)